jgpavez/Analyser/doc/using_git.md

 Exemplary errors and fixes are:

 * Forgot something in the last commit --> Amend
-* Commited too much, like to split up into multiple commits --> Soft Reset
+* Committed too much, like to split up into multiple commits --> Soft Reset
 * Things went so wrong that you want to throw some commits away --> Hard Reset

 > If you rewrite history which has already been pushed remote then you need to